Official Manchester Music Tours

 * Elbow’s “hole in my neighbourhood”.

-* The Free Trade Hall, where Bob Dylan was booed and the Sex pistols invented the Manchester music scene.
+* The Free Trade Hall, where Bob Dylan was booed and the Sex Pistols invented the modern Manchester music scene.

 * The basement record shop where Morrissey had a job – yes! – for about five minutes, resulting in a depression that inspired those great lines from “Heaven Knows I’m Miserable Now”.